henrystanley/Quark/intro.md

 Also, one last thing to keep in mind, is that `show` has a bit of difficulty with strings when iterated.
 If we apply `show` to the string `'cat'` we get the string `'"cat"'`.
 Then if we once again apply show to `'"cat"'` we get `'""cat""'`, which parses into `[ "" cat "" ]`.
-Hopefully in the future the will be solved, but for now watch out for repeated applications of `show` to a string.
+Hopefully in the future this will be solved, but for now watch out for repeated applications of `show` to a string.

 Utilities